 - When you click "START HERE" to begin a new FAFSA, there are two log-in options.
-Choose the option that says "I am the student and want to access the FAFSA form" and then "Create an FSA ID."
+Choose the option that says "I am a student and want to access the FAFSA form" and then "Create an FSA ID."
 This takes you to the FSA ID website.
-Although you can log into the FAFSA without an FSA ID, your FSA ID will serve as your legal signature and you will need it to sign your FAFSA electronically before you submit the FAFSA. - To create your FSA ID: - \rightarrow Make sure your name matches the name on your Social Security Card exactly. - → Enter your Social Security Number carefully to avoid any errors.
-If you don't know your Social Security Number, you can contact your social worker or probation officer or Independent Living Program (ILP) for assistance.
-If you need to request a replacement Social Security Card, see ssa.gov/myaccount/replacement-card.html for details.
+Although you can log into the FAFSA without an FSA ID, your FSA ID will serve as your legal signature and you will need it to sign your FAFSA electronically before you submit the FAFSA. - To create your FSA ID: - → Make sure your name matches the name on your Social Security Card exactly. - → Enter your Social Security Number carefully to avoid any errors.
+If you don't know your Social Security Number, a parent or guardian or current or former employer may have the number.
+If you still can't find it, you will need to request a replacement Social Security Card.
+See ssa.gov/myaccount/replacement-card.html for details.
 You will need the physical card for employment, even for a work-study job. - → Enter an email address that you check often and a mobile phone number so that you can get help if you get locked out or forget your username or password.
 Having a mobile phone number helps you unlock the FSA ID because the FAFSA processor can text unlock codes to this number. - " It is not recommended that you use a high school email address, since those often expire.
-Create or use an email address that you can use throughout college, such as Gmail, Yahoo or Outlook. - → Create a password that can be easily remembered but should not be easy for someone else to figure out (for example, do not use your name, date of birth, or the word "password"). - → Choose "Challenge Questions and Answers" that you can easily remember in case you forget your FSA ID username or password. - Once your FSA ID is created, you can immediately log in to the FAFSA and start your application.
+Create or use an email address that you can use throughout college, such as Gmail, Yahoo or Outlook. - → Create a password that can be easily remembered but should not be easy for someone else to figure out (for example, do not use your name, date of birth, or the word "password"). - → Choose "Challenge Questions and Answers" that you can easily remember in case you forget your FSA ID username or password. - Once your FSA ID is created, you can immediately log in to the FAFSA and start your application. - New in 2022: Users will be required to set up two-step verification by providing a phone number or email address to which a secure code will be sent each time the user logs in.